|

 Perception and apperception in

-those of contemporary philosophers calls for careful consideration of their
+contemporary philosophers calls for careful consideration of their opinions.

 theory of perception and apperception is epistemologically close to the Sadrean theory of conceptual and judgmental knowledge.
 At